GiftonSundar/gitdemorepo/README.md

 # gitdemorepo
-this repository is created to demonstrate basic git functionalities to team :)
+This repository is created to demonstrate basic git functionalities to team :)